centrica-engineering/nucleus-docs/docs/components/ns-appointment-picker.md

 > Ns-appointment-picker is used to select a date and time slot for an appointment.

-This component is used to select a date and time slot for an appointment.
-The component is comprised of a ns-calendar to pick the date and a ns-slot-picker to show the available time slots.
+Ns-appointment-picker is used to select a date and time slot for an appointment.
+The component is comprised of an ns-calendar to pick the date, and an ns-slot-picker to show the available time slots.

 ## Specification